RedHatInsights/curiosity-frontend/src/README.md

 <a name="Base.module_Bootstrap..cleanUrl"></a>

 ### Bootstrap~cleanUrl
-Strip OIDC/Keycloak callback params from the URL fragment before React mounts.
+Strip OIDC/Keycloak callback params from the URL query and fragment before React mounts.
 Covers the initial page-load case; proxy-mode is handled reactively in useSetRouteProduct via a useEffect watching the URL.